 In order to do so we need to understand why money is the root of all evil.
 We must figure out why man has such a great desire for money.
 Why does it drive so many people and their life's quest?
 And moreover why is it so bad?
 Why does the Torah tell us that money corrupts?

 Imagine your seven year old child coming to you one morning and asking for ten dollars.
 Why, you ask?
 The child answers that he wants to make sure that he will have enough food to eat for the day.
 You give the child a pat on his cheek and tell him not to worry, you will provide him with food, just like every other day and he need not worry.
-The next day the child asks for 0.
+The next day the child asks for 100 dollars.
 Surprised you ask what for this time.
 He explains that with rising medical costs he wants to be covered in case he needs to see a doctor.

 While this scenario is preposterous, the same goes for us in our relationship with Hashem.
 Hashem is our loving father who provides us with everything we need.
 We don't need oodles of money sitting in our bank account.
 Sure we need lots of money to get all the things we need to get through life, but those things are concrete and have a price tag, however money per se is totally useless.

 Just like your child can come to you and say, Daddy I need new books, and toys, and snack, and and and, so to Hashem waits for us to turn to him to ask him to give us all the things we need both big and small.
 You can ask Hashem for a nice clothing and a new car, and you know what, he even appreciates it and will reward you for asking.
 Do you know why?
 Because your request is proof that you recognize that Hashem is the source and the sole provider.